jeek-on-git/PSHostFile/README.md

 + View, and filter, the hosts file entries
 + Modify (Add, Remove or Update) the hosts file entries
 + Backup the hosts file
-+ Save any changes back to the hosts file
++ Save changes back to the hosts file

 ### Managing host file object